 This quote applies perfectly to why having a clearly defined customer avatar will help you with the following;

 - Identify which social media platforms they are spending time on.
 This way, you know where your business should be present and active (Facebook, Instagram, Pinterest, etc.)

 - Help you be more effective in your marketing efforts.
 Your marketing time (and dollars) will be spent wisely when you know where to market and who to target for a maximum organic reach.

-- Deliver and develop better strategies because you are able to anticipate your markets’ behaviors, hang ups and concerns.
+- Deliver and develop better strategies because you can anticipate your markets’ behaviors, hang-ups and concerns.

 DEVELOPING YOUR CUSTOMER AVATAR

-Here’s what we know to be true; we don’t earn an income solving our problems.
-We earn an income from lifting and helping others.
-Or, as we like to call it; Breathing Life into People.
-So, instead of treating your business (content, videos, etc.) like spaghetti noodles (throw them against the wall and see what sticks), get intentional.
+Here’s what we know to be accurate; we don’t earn an income solving our problems.
+We make an income from lifting and helping others.
+Or, as we like to call it, Breathing Life into People.
+So, get intentional instead of treating your business (content, videos, etc.) like spaghetti noodles (throw them against the wall and see what sticks).

 We know that customers are the heart of our businesses.
-And, we also know that often our best customers in some cases, become our more successful parts of our teams, right?
+And, we also know that often our best customers, in some cases, become the more prosperous parts of our teams, right?

 Take a moment, and think about the following questions;

 - Who is your ideal prospect?